Therefore, it stands to reason that attorneys should try and keep these jobs.

 If you are producing work not carefully thought through, riddled with typos, or not taking time to understand your superior's point of view and approach to a matter, then partners are not going to give you more work.
 You can’t just make a half-assed attempt to get the work done.

 I want to be very clear about something.
 Every assignment you get from a partner is a GIFT and you should treat it as THE MOST IMPORTANT ASSIGNMENT IN THE WORLD.
-That may sound far-fetched to you, but it could not be further from the truth.
+That may sound far-fetched to you, but it is absolutely true.
 You need to make a major, major effort with every assignment you are given and take it very seriously.
 It is the attorneys who take the work the most seriously that end up getting ahead in the law firm environment.

 I almost hesitate bringing this up, but I do because it is something I have seen happen again and again to young attorneys.
 Young attorneys are given an assignment but they do not take it too seriously and take an informal approach to the matter thinking it is not that important.
 The memo, brief or whatever it is may not be bad, but it is not very good either and not well thought out or thorough.
 This upsets the partner because the legal matter is very important to them.
 In fact, the reason they are a partner in this massive law firm is because every matter is important to them.
 Every matter you work on is extremely important.